Samuels-Development/ox_target/README.md

 ### How It Works
 1. Hold targeting key (default: Left Alt) - cursor appears, vignette effect activates
 2. Hover over targets - options appear (faded) and follow your cursor
-3. Click to lock - options become solid and clickable
+3. Click to lock - options become solid and clickable (you can press right-click to unlock an option and then target something else, without having to re-press the targeting key.
 4. Select an option or right-click to cancel

 ### Configuration